DIAGNijmegen/website-content/docs/create-a-new-project-page.md

 description: a short description of +/- 135 characters.
 This will appear on the project home page.
 bibkeys: bibkeys of publications that are connected to the project

-# Optional, add this tag when you don't want the gradient on top of the image to show up on the projects page
-# (Make sure that there are no newlines between this tag and the list above.)
-disable_gradient: true

 FREE TEXT, FOR EXAMPLE:

 #Background